An Insider’s Luxury St. Barths Travel Guide

 Le Sereno Al Mare Restaurant

-Le Sereno is the sister hotel to Il Sereno Lago di Comi in Italy, and the hotel’s main restaurant, Le Sereno Al Mare, is directly inspired by the hotel group’s Italian heritage.
+In fact, Le Sereno is the sister hotel to Il Sereno Lago di Comi in Italy.
+And the hotel’s main restaurant, Le Sereno Al Mare, is directly inspired by the hotel group’s Italian heritage.
 Helmed by executive chef Raffaele Lenzi, Le Sereno Al Mare Restaurant focuses on local ingredients woven into traditional Italian dishes.
 Popular dishes include lobster spaghetti, spaghetti with fresh cucumber ceviche, and traditional Italian fish soup.
 The open-air restaurant takes advantage of the warm Caribbean breeze and its prime location steps away from the hotel’s private beach within Grand Cul de Sac.

 The Best Things to Do in St. Barths